Skip to Content

 $2,656

-Several key factors explain why some states see significantly higher tax refunds than others.
-Understanding these differences helps you better interpret your state's average and your own refund expectations.
+Several key factors explain why some states consistently see higher tax refunds than others.
+Understanding these differences helps you interpret your state's average and set realistic expectations for your own return.

 • Employee psychology: Without state withholding reducing their paychecks, workers often fear unexpected tax bills and claim fewer W-4 allowances than necessary, triggering maximum federal withholding.